mason-chan/wikeeb/README.md

 ## Details

 The technologies used to make this website are React v18.0, React-Router v6.3, and Tailwind CSS v3.0.24.
-The focus of this project was utilizing React-Router for the routing the different pages and Tailwind CSS for ease of styling.
+The focus of this project was utilizing React-Router for the routing to different pages and Tailwind CSS for ease of styling.
 I started out using the create-react-app boilerplate, followed by adding react-router and then tailwindcss.
-I spent most of my time figuring out the styling for the pages and the overall layout, as well as making the website mobile-friendly.
+I spent most of my time figuring out the styling for the pages and the overall layout, as well as making the website viewable on mobile devices.

+One hickup that I came across was figuring out how to have the website work on Github Pages.
+After some research I found out I would have to change my initial approach of using BrowserRouter to HashRouter.
+I had to tweak the code to implement the change, and also had an issue with my table of contents links.
+Ended up having to use a package called react-router-hash-link to allow scrolling to a specific part of the page when clicked.

 ## Project Status

 This project is still in development.
-The overall layout and navigations are complete, and some of the introduction chapters are complete as well.
-Currently working on finishing the rest of the current chapters.
+The overall layout and navigations are complete, and the first three chapters of the introduction course are written up.
+Currently working on writing up the rest of the chapters and touching up on the styling.